-Fields updated and tracked in the NPPM system include Activities (such as presentations, webinars, exhibits, field studies, and participation on international committees or as university adjuncts); Outputs (such as peer-reviewed journal articles and NIOSH numbered publications); and Intermediate Outcomes (for instance, adoption by a non-governmental organization [NGO] or government agency of a NIOSH recommendation, such as use of engineering controls, PPE in industrial processes, or NIOSH-developed measurement methods).
-These steps ultimately lead to the desired End Outcome (protecting the ENM workforce from adverse health effects and promoting the responsible development of ENMs and advanced manufacturing) (see Figure 4).
+Fields updated and tracked in the NPPM system include Activities (such as presentations, webinars, exhibits, number of field studies, and participation in international committees); Outputs (such as peer-reviewed journal articles and NIOSH numbered publications); and Intermediate Outcomes (for instance, adoption by a non-governmental organization [NGO] or government agency of a NIOSH recommendation, such as use of engineering controls, PPE in industrial processes, or NIOSH-developed measurement methods).
+These steps ultimately lead to the desired End Outcome or Impact (protecting the ENM workforce from adverse health effects and promoting the responsible development of ENMs and advanced manufacturing) (see Figure 4).

 Output tracking can be via standard citation metrics (such as the number of citations of an article or a journal impact factor) and alternative metrics.
-Alternative metrics use data from the social web and can track values such as the number of times a web page is visited, a NIOSH document is downloaded, or a topic is mentioned on a social feed (such as a blog, tweet, or Facebook).
+Alternative metrics use data from the social web and can track values such as the number of times a web page is visited, the number of times a NIOSH document is downloaded, or the number of times a topic is mentioned on a social feed (such as a blog, tweet, or Facebook).
 Outputs can also include the number of collaborations through initiatives, agreements, MOUs, or field team outreach.